 As a child, Gregor Harvie was taught to paint one-to-one by a local artist in Devon.
 He went on to study architecture at the Welsh School of Architecture, and then obtained a PhD in environmental design and computational fluid dynamics.

-He was the troubleshooter for the design and construction of the Millennium Dome in Greenwich, where he worked with architects such as Richard Rogers and Zaha Hadid, and artists such as Anish Kapoor and Anthony Gormley.
+He was the troubleshooter for the design and construction of the Millennium Dome in Greenwich for four years.
+There he worked with architects such as Richard Rogers and Zaha Hadid and artists such as Anish Kapoor.
 He worked on the delivery of 10 installations at the Dome, including the Rest Zone, a contemplative, immersive experience of art and sound, featuring Artangel’s 1,000 year composition ‘Longplayer’.
 He was Director of Earth Day at the Dome, attended by 35,000 people and part of the world's biggest ever environmental celebration.

 He then went to art college, where he was awarded a post graduate diploma in fine art and won the de Laszlo Foundation Prize for Portraiture.

-Gregor recently re-located to a Scottish island, where he has renovated an old Manse and built a large studio with stunning views across the firth of Clyde.
+Gregor recently re-located to a Scottish island where he has created a studio with stunning views across the firth of Clyde.

-His current work focuses on quantum physics – that is, the fundamental nature of things at the subatomic scale.
-This is a particularly fascinating field to study because it is remains unresolved.
-There are numerous partial theories about what the universe is made of, but fundamental concepts such as the nature of matter, energy and gravity remain unexplained.
+His current work focuses on the fundamentals of physics at the very small scale.
+This is a particularly fascinating field because it is remains so unresolved.
+Even seemingly simple concepts such as the nature of matter, energy and gravity remain largely unexplained.

-Whilst we understand these things experientially – we can touch a rock and feel it is solid, and we can throw a ball in the air and see it fall back to earth - trying to develop a unified theory of everything has resulted in an explosion of partial theories that seem increasingly unrelated to the world we experience or can visualise.
-Quantum theory, string theory, dark matter and dark energy, quantum foam and doughnut universes have all tackled the same questions, but the answer remains tantalisingly elusive.
+Whilst we understand these things experientially – we can touch a rock and feel it is solid, and we can throw a ball in the air and watch it will fall back to earth - trying to explain why and how has created only partial and ultimately unsatisfactory theories that seem increasingly distant from the world we think we know.

-Art can also be used to reveal the underlying nature of things.
-Gregor’s work explores quantum physics through the expression of pairs and opposites, particles and waves, interactions, impacts and revelations inhabiting indivisible quantum of space and time.
-It expresses the paradox of the intangible and the solid - a universe that can be seen, felt and inhabited, but not expressed.
+Gregor’s paintings explore physics through the juxtaposition of pattern, colour, symbol and form.
+His work places pairs and opposites, lattices and waves, interactions, impacts and revelations in indivisible quantum of space and time.
+It expresses the paradox of a universe that can be seen, felt and inhabited, but not known.